mbasa/pgGeocoder/README.md

 * For `Bulk Geocoding`, wherein addresses located in a field of a table are geocoded, please see this [WIKI Entry](https://github.com/mbasa/pgGeocoder/wiki/bulk_geocoding).

 * To create `TRIGGERS` that will geocode addresses automatically on an `INSERT` or `UPDATE` operation, please see this [WIKI Entry](https://github.com/mbasa/pgGeocoder/wiki/Creating-Triggers-for-the-Geocoder).

+* To view the FOSS4G Presentation for pgGeocoder, please see this [WIKI Entry](https://github.com/mbasa/pgGeocoder/wiki/pgGeocoder-FOSS4G-Presentation)